We believe that the wearing of school uniform gives children a sense of belonging and identity, and reinforces our school community.

 - Simple non-decorative hairbands or headbands only (green or black)

 Note: Children will also need a bookbag.
-Suitable ones can be purchased from the same stores, with the school logo.
+Suitable ones can be purchased from the same stores (school logo optional).

 It is important for the children to dress appropriately for P.E. lessons with: